EedongJeong/Swise-Intern-AI-Technical-Exercise/README.md

 3. Simulate an OpenAI API Call

 4. Display the Security Insight

-How to Run:
+**How to Run:**

 Execute in any terminal or command line:

-python LocalAgentPractical.py
+python LocalAgentWithOpenAPIKey.py

 Utilising OpenAi API Key: